 Connections to the ledger are made by creating instance of classes that implement the interface

 LedgerClient.
 The class

-DamlLedgerClient implements this interface, and is used to connect to a DA ledger.
+DamlLedgerClient implements this interface, and is used to connect to a Daml ledger.

 This class provides access to the ledgerId, and all clients that give access to the various ledger services, such as the active contract set, the transaction service, the time service, etc. This is described below.
 Consult the JavaDoc for DamlLedgerClient for full details.

 The Java bindings library can be added to a Maven project.